GitH-Vineet/File-Sharing-Application/README.md

 # File-Sharing-Application
 ## Introduction
-The [File Sharing Application](https://file-sharing-application.netlify.app/login) It's an File Sharing Application where users can do login, signup, file uploads, download, file sharing, and other file related tasks.
+The [File Sharing Application](https://file-sharing-application.netlify.app/login) it's an File Sharing Application where users can do login, signup, file uploads, download, file sharing, and other file related tasks.

 ## Objectives
 ● Validate that users can register and log in securely.